Melvynx/NavalBattle/README.md

 Be warning: the api **url** is in the file `info.js`.
 Change it with your url.

+## IA

+My API simulates an player.
+She can play VS you!
+She can :
+- generated a correct beteau placement
+- play against a player

 ## End

 My app is not made to be secure 🔓, but for local use.
 It is so easily possible to brain the api to, for example, modify another game from another player because there is no token.